-In the past, I have wondered what affect we have on the environment around us when it comes to studying the paranormal.
+In the past, I have wondered what effect we have on the environment around us when it comes to studying the paranormal.
 By us just entering a room, we are somewhat changing its natural environment.
 Would the activity occur if we were not there?
 Would there be more or less activity?
 Are we the ones causing the activity or are we merely fueling it?
 These are just some of the questions that keep me awake at night.
 Recently while doing some reading, I came across the concept of what is called 'The observer effect' which seems to be relevant in both physics and psychology.
-Of course the first thing that popped into my head was 'How does this affect paranormal phenomena?'.
+Of course, the first thing that popped into my head was 'How does this affect paranormal phenomena?'.
 In order to explore this question in a bit more detail, let's look at the basic concept of the observer effect.
 Now the below is not to discuss the validity of the theory when it comes to psychics or psychology.
 I am not a scientist nor a psychologist, but it was reading about this theory that led me to ask my own questions relating to the paranormal.
 It is the mere catalyst toward some questions to ask about paranormal phenomena.
 I felt however it was important to show what the theory is and where it came from as it may lead you to ask your own questions or spark new ideas.

 So there are a few questions bouncing around in my little brain here and they are just that, they are questions.
 I don't have the answers of course, but I feel it is important that we discuss and even ponder different things as it can help direct us a certain way when it comes to our paranormal research.
 So the first thing I want to look at is equipment

 In physics, we now know that measuring a phenomenon can't happen without changing it (granted it is at a quantum level which is very small).
 When I apply this to paranormal investigating for example there are a few things we have to look at here.
 We go into an investigation to measure temperature fluctuations, yet to do so we need to enter the room.
 The act of opening a door and walking in automatically changes the environment within a room.
-Depending how many people have entered the room, could even cause the temperature to rise.
-If I apply this to measuring EMF or static electricity - things which are quite popular at the moment, just our physical presence can produce these readings.
-Of course we do have to wonder however, is our presence the key to making things happen?
+Depending on how many people have entered the room, could even cause the temperature to rise.
+If I apply this to measuring EMF or static electricity - things that are quite popular at the moment, just our physical presence can produce these readings.
+Of course we do have to wonder, is our presence the key to making things happen?

 What do you think?
 Do you think we make a difference?